leslieclif/notebook/docs/developer.md

         or
         ssh mysite.com # if you setup the User setting in config
 ```
+1. Copy ssh keys to an existing server
+`ssh-copy-id root@192.168.0.10` - This will copy default public key `id_rsa.pub` to server 192.168.0.10 in `.ssh/authorized_key` file under root user.
 # Ubuntu
 1. Use bootable USB created using ventoy
 1. Press F12 at startup and select the bootable USB, select Ubuntu is image to begin installation